 Through the annual Hearing Technology Innovator Awards™, HHTM will honor technological innovation and achievement in the hearing industry.

-The awards will be conferred in the following six categories:
+The 2020 awards were conferred in the following six categories:

 - Hearing Aids

 No technology has greater potential to improve the lives of people with hearing loss than hearing aids.
 Hearing aid technology has progressed at dizzying speed since the introduction of ear-level digital hearing instruments in 1996.

 This award is presented to the developer of the device or innovation representing the greatest advance in professionally-fit hearing aid technology in the past year.

 Personal listening devices encompass a broad range of non-prescriptive technologies designed to amplify sounds for people with hearing loss.
 These include personal amplifiers, over-the counter (OTC) or direct-to-consumer (DTC) hearing devices, hearables and other wearable listening systems.